qoolcezar/WiFiPiBot/README.md

    ```bash
    python controller.py
    ```
 6. **Final configurations** :
-`TODO a config file`
+   Config the `configs.json` file.
-- In the `netgear_options` dictionary, enter the PC's IP address to which the Raspberry Pi robot should connect.
+- In the `netgear_options`, enter the PC's IP address to which the Raspberry Pi robot should connect.
-- In the `GPIO_setups` dictionary, update the entries with your specific setup.
+- In the `GPIO_setups` - GPIO configs of the RaspberryPi robot, update the entries with your specific setup.
-- In the `GPIO_ctrls` dictionary, update the entries with your specific setup.
+- In the `controls_GPIO` - controller to GPIO mapping , update the entries with your specific setup.

 ### RaspberryPi configurtation